wagtail-nest/wagtail-personalisation/docs/editor_guide/index.rst

 ============

-The editor guide is meant for content editors and marketers using Wagxperience to offer a personalized experience to their visitors.
+The editor guide is meant for content editors and marketers using Wagxperience to offer a personalised experience to their visitors.

 .. toctree::
    :maxdepth: 2